Station wagon: 1910 to 1940: Origins and woodie wagons

 By the 1930s, station wagons had become expensive and well-equipped vehicles.
-When it was introduced in 1941 the Chrysler Town & Country was the most expensive car in the company's model range.
+When it was introduced in 1941, the Chrysler Town & Country was one of the most expensive cars in the company's model range.
 The first all-steel station wagon body style was the 1935 Chevrolet Suburban.
 As part of the overall trend in the automotive industry, wooden bodies were superseded by all-steel bodies due to their strength, cost, and durability.
 The commercial vehicle status was also reflected on those vehicles' registrations For example, there were special "Suburban" license plates in Pennsylvania used well into the 1960s, long after station wagons became car-based.

 1945 to 1970: Steel-bodied station wagons

 The first all-steel station wagon was the 1935 Chevrolet Suburban, which was built on the chassis of a panel truck.
 However, most station wagons were produced with wooden bodies until after World War II.

-When automobile production resumed after World War II, advances in production techniques made all-steel station wagon bodies more practical, eliminating the cost, noise, and maintenance associated with wood bodies.
+When automobile production resumed after World War II, technological advances made all-steel station wagon bodies more practical, eliminating the cost, noise, and maintenance associated with wood bodies.
 The first mass-produced steel-bodied station wagon was the 1946 Willys Station Wagon, based on the chassis of the Jeep CJ-2A.
 In 1947, Crosley introduced a steel-bodied station wagon version of the Crosley CC Four.

 The first postwar station wagon to be based on a passenger car chassis was the 1949 Plymouth Suburban, which used a two-door body style.
+Families were growing and suburbs expanding, making the Plymouth wagon attractive to parents.
 Several manufacturers produced steel and wooden-bodied station wagons concurrently for several years.
 For example, Plymouth continued the production of wooden-bodied station wagons until 1950.
-The final wooden-bodied station produced in the United States was the 1953 Buick Super Estate.
+The final wooden-bodied station built in the United States was the 1953 Buick Super Estate.

 By 1951, most station wagons were being produced with all-steel bodies.
-Station wagons experienced the highest production levels in the United States from the 1950s through the 1970s as a result of the American Mid-20th century baby boom.
+Station wagons experienced the highest production levels in the United States from the 1950s through the 1970s due to the American mid-20th century baby boom.

-The late 1950s through the mid-1960s was also the period of greatest variation in body styles, with models available without a B-pillar (called hardtop or pillarless models) or with a B-pillar, both in 2-door and 4-door variants.
+The late 1950s through the mid-1960s was also the period of significant variation in body styles, with models available without a B-pillar (called hardtop or pillarless models) or with a B-pillar, both in two-door and four-door variants.

-The 1956 Rambler was an all-new design and the 4-door "Cross Country" featured the industry's first station wagon hardtop.
+The 1956 Rambler was an all-new design, and the four-door "Cross Country" featured the industry's first station wagon hardtop.
 However, the pillarless models could be expensive to produce, added wind noise, and created structural issues with body torque.
 GM eliminated the pillarless wagon from its lineup in 1959, while AMC and Ford exited the field beginning with their 1960 and 1961 vehicles, leaving Chrysler and Dodge with the body style through the 1964 model year.